-A. The leaves of your plant might develop a yellowish tinge during prolonged periods of drought – this is your sign to water your plant.
+A: The leaves of your plant might develop a yellowish tinge during prolonged periods of drought, especiall in hot summers and full sun areas.
+This is your sign to water your plant.

-A. The leaves of this plant have a slight minty smell to them and they can be boiled to make mint tea.
+A: This plant features extremely narrow leaves of the plant emit a slight mint-like aroma and can be boiled to make mint tea.